albertoperdomo2/llm-d-bench/README.md

 Create your own experiment files in this directory for repeatable benchmark scenarios.

+## Copy results

+Use the `cp.sh` script to copy the benchmark outputs to your local machine.

 ## Documentation

 - `llm-d-bench/values.yaml` - Full configuration options